Archive picture of Marco Antonio Molina Theissen

 The Molina Theissen case highlights two key aspects of the military’s counter-insurgency strategy used to different degrees throughout the Internal Armed Conflict: It demonstrates how the army used sexual violence as a weapon against women and sheds light on how the military forcibly disappeared children.

 While the petition was rejected by the Court, given that international human rights standards prohibit the granting of substitute measures in crimes against humanity, we are concerned about the systematic attempts of military officers seeking ways to obtain impunity.
-We share the statement from the Never Again Genocide Coordination (Coordinadora Genocidio Nunca Más) in solidarity with the Molina Theissen family.
+We share the statement from the Genocide Never Again Coalition (Coordinadora Genocidio Nunca Más) in solidarity with the Molina Theissen family.

 MILITARY PERSONNEL CONVICTED IN THE MOLINA THEISSEN CASE SHOULD REMAIN IN PRISON